Every community is unique.

 - Understand the importance of collaboration, and coordination and alignment of efforts

 - Are interested in reducing costs where applicable

-In addition to government, social service and criminal justice programs, we also have extensive experience using Community Building working with businesses and religious and spiritual organizations and institutions.
+In addition to businesses of all sizes, non-profit organizations, government, social service and criminal justice programs, we also have extensive experience using Community Building working with religious and spiritual organizations and institutions.

 Now that you know more about Community Building Institute and the challenges we help clients and individuals address, we’d love to learn more about your work.
 Contact us HERE to arrange a call or meeting with us.